Follow our cybersecurity analyst curriculum

 • Emerging threats in the cloud and IoT.

-• Cybersecurity certifications: CISSP, CISM, CompTIA Security+, etc.
+• Certifications in cybersecurity: CISSP, CISM, CompTIA Security+, etc.

 • Discussion on career development and preparation for advanced roles (CTO, CISO).

-• Comprehensive and Progressive Program: A well-structured path from foundational concepts to advanced applications for in-depth understanding.
+• Complete and Progressive Program: A well-defined structure ranging from fundamental concepts to advanced applications for in-depth understanding.

-• Practical and Contextual Approach: Numerous hands-on workshops let participants use tools and models in real-world contexts.
+• Practical and Contextual Approach: Many practical workshops allow participants to manipulate tools and models in concrete contexts.

-• Cutting-Edge Tooling Expertise: Use of the latest and most relevant frameworks and platforms.
+• Expertise in Pointe Tools: Using the most recent and relevant frameworks and platforms.

-• Ethical and Security Dimension: In-depth reflection on ethical issues, bias, and technology regulation to ensure responsible use.
+• Ethical and Security Dimension: In-depth reflection on ethical issues, biases, and technology regulation to ensure responsible use.

-• Market-Aligned: Training designed to meet current business needs for innovative, high-performance solutions.
+• Adapted to Market Challenges: Training designed to meet the current needs of companies for innovative and efficient solutions.

-• Support and Guidance: Mentoring by experts and access to resources to ensure lasting skill development.
+• Support and support: Guidance by experts and provision of resources to ensure a sustainable increase in skills.

 • Live demonstrations with cybersecurity services.

-• Hands-on workshops and real case studies across various sectors (industry, retail, healthcare).
+• Practical workshops and real case studies in various sectors (industry, trade, health).

-• Experience feedback: Sharing best practices and common pitfalls in companies.
+• Feedback: Sharing best practices and common mistakes in business.

-• Simulations and tools: Use of simulators for interactive workshops.
+• Simulations and tools: Using simulators for interactive workshops.

 • Practical case studies.